 Prentice, I.C., Guiot, J., Huntley, B., Jolly, D. & Cheddadi, R. (1996) Reconstructing biomes from palaeoecological data: a general method and its application to European pollen data at 0 and 6 ka.
 Climate Dynamics, 12, 185–194.

-7. Figures and tables -- Every figure and table must have a legend that makes the display piece understandable without reference to the main text.
+- Figures and tables – Every figure and table must have a legend that makes the display piece understandable without reference to the main text.
+The figure legend should be included on the same page as the figure or table it refers to.
 All acronyms and abbreviations used in the display piece must be defined in its legend.
 A casual browser of the literature should be able to easily grasp the point of the display piece.
 It is often worthwhile to add a sentence summarizing what conclusions the reader should draw from the display piece.

-Please avoid colour scales based on red and green, as these colours may be indistinguishable to colour-blind readers.
+Please avoid colour scales based on red and green, as these colours may be indistinguishable or otherwise difficult for colour-blind readers.